wzslr321/impactifier/README.md

 $ impactifier --url github.com/wzslr321/foobar --access-token=very_private
 ```

-The commend above will actually allow you to perform your first impact analysis!
+The command above will actually allow you to perform your first impact analysis!
 Since there is no further configuration, it will try to go with defaults, which are
 your local changes & current branch - so basically just output of plain `git diff`

 To specify what exactly you want to analyze, you have a few options:
 - `--from-branch`: branch to compare, defaults to the current branch
-- `--to-branch`: branch to compare the one from `--from_branch` with
+- `--to-branch`: branch to compare the one from `--from-branch` with
-- `--commit-id`: specific commit to analze
+- `--commit-id`: specific commit to analyze
     To specify the branch where the commit is located, use `--from-branch`

 To analyze local repository, you can specify `--path` flag.
 By default it checks both current directory,